corigan01/QuantumOS/kernel/README.md

 # Quantum Kernel
-This is the kernel of the Quantum Operating System.
+This is the Kernel of the Quantum Operating System.